chenp-fjnu/wordpress/wp-content/themes/inkness/README.md

 #Key Code Snippets
-**options.php include all options for customization.**
+* options.php include all options for customization.

 > of_get_option( $name, $default = false )
-  it will get the option value.
+  //it will get the option value.

-**echo whole template file, social-fa.php and slider-nivo.php for these samples.**
+* echo whole template file, social-fa.php and slider-nivo.php for these samples.

 > <?php get_template_part('social', 'fa'); ?>